Blagoja95/job-board-web-app/README.md

 /users with parameters can be use to find specific user, update or delete user

-calling /users via POST method is used to create a new user
+calling /registe via POST method is used to create a new user

+calling /login via POST is used for login authentication